 |Ablative||corpos – e||corpos – ibus|

 However, one crucial step remains.
 How do we get from words like *corposa and *corposibus, which we have reconstructed, to their attested forms, corpora and corporibus?
 We can do so in a single step: the sound change known as rhotacism.

-Its name taken from the Greek letter rho, rhotacism is the change of a particular sound into [r], the sound known in English as a rolled or trilled r.
-Many sounds can become [r] over time, but a common candidate is [z], since both are pronounced with the tip of the tongue, and both are voiced sounds (i.e. the vocal folds are vibrating when we produce them).
+Its name taken from the Greek letter rho, rhotacism is the change of a particular sound into a rhotic sound like [r], the sound known in English as a rolled or trilled R. Many sounds can become [r] over time, but a common candidate is [z], since both are pronounced with the tip of the tongue, and both are voiced sounds (i.e. the vocal folds are vibrating when we produce them).